JMartinHorizons/Digital-Writing-Folio/exercises.md

 (-> 3) They head right.

 2. Learning as they go to balance tote bags, backpacks and wheeled suitcases, Samantha and Tim head left.
-They pass an entry ramp, which they simultaneously, without speaking, decide is a terrible way to exit.
-Reaching the far end of the terminal, they look around - no elevator, no signs pointing to an exit.
+Tim thinks they're going the right way; it just makes sense.
+They pass a steep, car-only ramp, which they concurr, without speaking, is a terrible way to exit.
+Reaching the far end of the terminal, they look around - no elevator, no signs desgnating an exit.
 Then, Samantha points.
-An metal fire-escape, open to the air and a nightmare to carry suitcases down,  juts off the side of the building.
+An metal fire escape, open to the air and a nightmare to carry suitcases down,  juts off the side of the building.
 Tim checks his watch: not long left.

-(-> 4) Go down the fireescape
+(-> 4) They go down the fire escape

-(-> 3) Head back, and look for a proper exit.
+(-> 3) They head back, and look for a proper exit.

-3.
+3. After thinking for a moment, Tim says he's sure the exit was to the right.
+As they move along, the two pass a woman in a high-vis vest wheeling a trolley.
+They greet her, and ask her if the are going the right way.
+Of course, she's wearing earpods, and continues without responding.
+Before long, the two see a sign for the exit.